dynverse/anndata/README.md

 > [anndataR](https://anndataR.scverse.org).**
 >
 > `anndataR` provides a pure R implementation of the `AnnData` data
-> structure — no Python required.
+> structure with no Python required.
 It reads and writes `.h5ad` files
 > natively and supports conversion to/from `SingleCellExperiment` and
 > `Seurat` objects.
 New users should install `anndataR` from
 > Bioconductor instead: